udesly-adapter/university/docs/shopify/01 - Getting Started/01 - index.md

 ## Requirements

-In order to use the Adapter you need to meet the following requirements:
+In order to use the App you need to meet the following requirements:

 * An active Udesly plan (**Premium** or **All Access**);
 * A [Webflow Account plan](https://webflow.com/pricing#account) in order to export your Webflow project;
 * Our [magic Chrome extension](https://chrome.google.com/webstore/detail/udesly-template-configura/khhgdnefpkphamogndglabaalbpfidbf) 🧙
-* Our [Shopify App](https://www.shopify.com) to import your Webflow data and automatically create the pages;
+* Our [Shopify App](https://apps.shopify.com/udesly-webflow-importer) to import your Webflow data, automatically create the pages and manage metafields;
 * A theme made with eCommerce Elements